 How Do Run Flat Tires Work?

 Conventional tires are hard due to air.
 Without air, you can’t even drive with punctured tires for a few kilometers.
 In this case, you need to change the tire immediately.
-However, run flat tires remain rigid after puncturing or when go over the nail for short time.
+However, run flat or zero pressure tires remain rigid after puncturing or when go over the nail for short time.
 But how does a run flat tire work without air pressure?

 Different companies like Armormax use lightweight and plastic bands that fit inside the wheel’s rim and locks the tire in place.
 These materials covert your wheel into a safety wheel.
-Learn more about what’s inside run flat tires here!

 There are two basic types of run flat systems that keep the tires hard: the self-supporting system and the supporting ring system.